great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_contribute_a_new_expectation_to_the_shared_library.rst

 #.
 Add an example test in the ``examples`` dictionary staring on line 46.

-    Most of the other functionality in ``self_check`` depends on having an example to work from.
+    Most of the other functionality in ``run_diagnostics`` depends on having an example to work from.

     The ``examples`` dictionary contains